att-circ-contrl/exp-utils/ft-test/README.md

 For Intan or Open Ephys data that will be a LoopUtil function.
 * `ft_read_data` reads a dataset's raw ephys waveforms.
 You can pass it a custom reading function to read data types it doesn't know about.
 For Intan or Open Ephys data that will be a LoopUtil function.
+We don't normally call this; `ft_preprocessing` calls it instead.
+* `ft_read_event` **FIXME** Details go here.
 * `ft_preprocessing` calls `ft_read_header` and `ft_read_data` to read a
-dataset (all channels or a subset), and then performs re-referencing and filtering on the resulting signals and optionally performs additional signal processing (detrending, zero-averaging, rectification, computing the derivative, computing the Hilbert transform). `ft_preprocessing` may also be called on data that's already been read (this is how we'll be using it).
+dataset (all channels or a subset), and then performs re-referencing and filtering on the resulting signals and optionally performs additional signal processing (detrending, zero-averaging, rectification, computing the derivative, computing the Hilbert transform). `ft_preprocessing` may also be called to perform additional processing on data that's already been read.
 * `ft_resample` **FIXME** Details go here.
 * `ft_definetrial` **FIXME** Details go here.
 * **FIXME** Describe the "newconfig = function(oldconfig)" convention.